viveksaraswat123/movie_review-sentiment-analysis/README.md

 python -m venv venv
 source venv/bin/activate    # Linux/macOS
 venv\Scripts\activate       # Windows
-Install dependencies

-bash
-Copy code
-pip install -r requirements.txt
-Download the dataset
+Install dependencies - pip install -r requirements.txt Download the dataset

 Download the IMDB Dataset.csv file from here and place it in the project directory.

-Usage
+# Usage
-Run the main script:
+Run the main script: python main.py

-bash
-Copy code
-python main.py
 The program will:

-Train the logistic regression model on the dataset.
+# Train the logistic regression model on the dataset.

-Output the model accuracy and classification report.
+# Output the model accuracy and classification report.

-Allow you to enter your own movie reviews and predict their sentiment interactively.
+# Allow you to enter your own movie reviews and predict their sentiment interactively.

-Type exit to quit the interactive mode.
+# Type exit to quit the interactive mode.

-Code Structure
-bash
-Copy code
-├── main.py               # Main script containing preprocessing, model training, and testing ├── IMDB Dataset.csv      # Dataset file (not included, must be downloaded separately) ├── requirements.txt      # Project dependencies
-├── README.md             # This file
-└── .gitignore            # Git ignore rules
 Model Performance
 The logistic regression model with TF-IDF features achieves an accuracy of approximately 90-92% on the test set, providing reliable sentiment classification for movie reviews.

 Future Improvements
-Incorporate advanced NLP models like LSTM, BERT for improved accuracy.
+# Incorporate advanced NLP models like LSTM, BERT for improved accuracy.

-Use more complex text preprocessing like lemmatization and stopword removal.
+# Use more complex text preprocessing like lemmatization and stopword removal.

-Implement hyperparameter tuning for better model performance.
+# Implement hyperparameter tuning for better model performance.

 Add support for multi-class sentiment analysis (e.g., neutral class).